Robert G. Rabil: Jihad and the West

 Rabil believes that radical Sunni ideologues, such as Mawdudi, Qutb and Faraj, advanced ideas that distorted the concept of jihad.
 "They framed efforts to excommunicate secular rulers as an armed struggle against jahili secularism, contesting the mainstream Islamic view that Muslims should submit to political authority in order to prevent strife.
 Their teachings also transformed jihad into a mandatory, individual obligation for all Muslims."

 Syria

-Throughout his extensive research on Syria and the Asad regime, Rabil maintained that the Asad regime, despite its pan-Arab rhetoric, sacrificed Arab nationalism on the altar of the regime's national interest and survival.
-He underscored that the Asad regime understands only the language of violence in addressing any form of dissent.
-He argued that the United States had an ambivalent relationship with the Asad regime until the invasion of Iraq.
+Throughout his extensive research on Syria and its regime, Rabil maintained that the regime, despite its pan-Arab rhetoric, sacrificed Arab nationalism on the altar of the regime's national interest and survival.
+He underscored that the regime understands only the language of violence in addressing any form of dissent.
+He argued that the US had an ambivalent relationship with the regime until the invasion of Iraq.